“Is it too late to start social media marketing in 2025?” No. Here’s why.

 1. Do I need to be on every platform to grow?

 No. Start with 1–2 platforms where your audience already spends time.
 Each social platform offers different strengths, but you don’t need all of them.
-Focus where you can be consistent and create content that fits.
+Focus on where you can be consistent and create content that fits.

 2. What kind of content should I post first?